istio/istio/releasenotes/README.md

 a release, the release notes utility will be run in order to generate a release notes file which will be reviewed by the release managers and documentation team.

+## When to Add Release Notes

+Release notes should be added for any user facing changes.
+These include:
+* CLI changes
+* API changes
+* Configuration schema change
+* Behavioral change
+* Change in non-functional attributes such as efficiency or availability, availability of a new platform
+* A warning about a deprecation
+* Fix of a previous Known Issue
+* Promoting features

+No release notes are required for changes to:
+* Tests
+* Build Infrastructure
+* Fixes of bugs that have not been released.

 ## Adding a Release Note

 To create a release note, create a new file in the [./notes](./notes) directory based on